DanialArab/Fine-tuning-LLMs/README.md

 <a name="8"></a>
 ### Loss calculation

+In the generative tasks, LLM generates the token ID of the next token through converting the 50,257 outputs into probabilities via the softmax function and then returning the position of the highest probability via the argmax function.
+Here in the classification task, the same approach is taken to calculate whether the model outputs a positive class or negative class prediction for a given input.
+The only difference is that in the classification task we work with 2-dimensional instead of 50,257-dimensional outputs.
 Before fine-tuning the prediction accuracies are as follows:

       Training accuracy: 46.25%
       Validation accuracy: 45.00%